candrholdings/reactnative-crypto-demo/README.md

 # Step 4: Add a decryption method

-We are going to add another Swift method that encrypt a string with a secret.
+We are going to add another Swift method that decrypt a BASE64 binary with a secret.

-1. Add a method definition to Objective-C class
+1. Defines the decryption method in Objective-C
-  1. Open `CryptoProvider.m`
+  1. We will define a `decrypt` method that consume a BASE64 text and a secret, decrypt it, and then returns the plain text asynchronously
-  2. Add the following code to the class
+  2. Add the following code to the file `CryptoProvider.m`
-     ```c
+     ```objective-c
      RCT_EXTERN_METHOD(
        decrypt:(NSString *) base64CipherText
        secret:(NSString *) secret